ck37/htestimate/README.md

 # htestimate

-Htestimate calculates unbiased estimates of treatment effects from randomized trials when the random assignment is correlated across units, e.g. under clustered randomization (Middleton 2008) or under rerandomization (Morgan & Rubin 2012), by using the Horvitz-Thompson estimator.
-It produces a standard error and p-value of that effect estimate.
+Htestimate calculates unbiased estimates of treatment effects from randomized trials when the random assignment is correlated across units, using the Horvitz-Thompson estimator (Särndal et al. 2003, section 2.8).
+Standard approaches to RCT evaluation (difference in means and regression) are generally biased under clustered randomization (Middleton 2008) or under rerandomization (Morgan & Rubin 2012), for example.
+In addition to the treatment effect the package produces a standard error and p-value of that effect estimate.
 Differences in outcome totals rather than means can also be produced.
+Any number of experimental arms/conditions are allowed.

-This package is currently under development so bug reports and feature requests are encouraged.
+This package is currently under active development so bug reports and feature requests are encouraged.

 ## Install